-- 2.6.8 Conservation Areas are designated heritage assets.
-There are 25 Conservation Areas in the National Park, each has a Character Appraisal.
-These appraisals describe the heritage qualities of the Conservation Area and provide important background information to inform development proposals which affect the Conservation Area. - 2.6.9 Within Conservation Areas the Authority has some special controls to ensure their heritage value is not undermined, including to: - restrict permitted development rights; - control substantial demolition of buildings; - restrict advertisements: and - control works to trees. - 2.6.10 However, the key purpose of designating Conservation Areas is not to prevent change, but to allow development to occur in a way which conserves and enhances the character and appearance of the Conservation Area.
+- control works to trees. - 2.6.10 However, the key purpose of designating Conservation Areas is not to prevent change, but to allow development to occur in a way which conserves and enhances the character and appearance of the Conservation Area.
 To achieve this we will seek to ensure development respects the elements and features that define the Conservation Area's character and heritage significance. - 2.6.11 Development outside Conservation Areas can also have an impact on its character and appearance, particularly where it impacts on prominent or significant views or leads to abrupt changes in building scale and style.
 We have identified a number of Areas of Historic Setting adjacent to designated Conservation Areas which have particular significance.
-These areas, below, are considered nondesignated heritage assets and are shown on the policies map.

-Ashburton: fossilised medieval strip fields to the north and west of the town.

-Buckfastleigh: a leat and associated land serving the town's woollen industry to the west of the town.

-Moretonhampstead: the site of the potential Saxon settlement and glebe lands to the east and north east of the town.

-North Bovey: water meadows to the south of the village.
+These areas, below, are considered non-designated heritage assets and are shown on the policies map. - Ashburton: fossilised medieval strip fields to the north and west of the town. - Buckfastleigh: a leat and associated land serving the town's woollen industry to the west of the town. - Moretonhampstead: the site of the potential Saxon settlement and glebe lands to the east and north east of the town. - North Bovey: water meadows to the south of the village.